 To give you an introduction to the various forms of assessment used at York St John University and ensure that you are best equipped to get the most from tutor feedback, this course is committed to embedding formative assessment as a fundamental component of learning and teaching.
 These activities, which will not result in a grade, allow us to monitor your learning and provide ongoing feedback.
-Each module will include summative assessment, which will be marked and receive either a pass or fail).
 Each summative assessment point will take the form of a portfolio made up of a range of different components indicative of the different assessment forms you will encounter during further study.
 Portfolio components will be prepared in draft throughout the module, avoiding the time and workload pressures associated with end-loaded assessment strategies.
 Portfolios may include the following components: literature review; annotated bibliography; annotated map; abstract; research reflection; self-reflection; reflective analysis; short responses to critical resources; short critical essay; creative artefacts; blogs/vlogs/podcasts; academic poster; independent project.
-Assessment for each module will fall at the end of each semester, encouraging synthesis of learning across modules.